 Denver Human Services (DHS) and City of Denver Partnership Farm Stands:

 Due to the COVID-19 outbreak, we are scaling back our farm stands for the 2020 season to ensure the health and safety of our staff, volunteers and customers.
 Limited in-person farm stands continue with long-time partner Denver Housing Authority at both the Mariposa and Sun Valley communities.
 But we are supplying produce to organizations such as Denver Human Services and SAME Café that have established alternative distribution models – such as the Food Bank of the Rockies drive-through distributions and the SAME Café food truck mobile food service.
 We will be busy growing the same great produce and getting it to the people of Denver in need.

 Our partnership with SAME Café has been long running and vital to fresh food access for Denver.
 But now, more than ever, our partnership has taken on new meaning during the COVID-19 outbreak.
 SAME Café has quadrupled its number of meals served daily and weekly to those in need (from 70 to 275 a day!).
 Denver Botanic Gardens will grow a variety of fresh produce for SAME Café for the entire season with regular weekly delivery.
 Our produce will serve their brick and mortar location as well as fuel the recipes that go into the SAME Café food truck every day.

 Denver Housing Authority (DHA)

 With management from Gardens’ agricultural experts, Mariposa residents have volunteered with the maintenance and harvesting of the Mariposa Urban Farm, located in their development.
 Residents volunteering with the program receive a share of the produce every week.
 Produce from the farm is distributed within the community on a weekly basis at no cost.

-Urban Food Initiatives 2018 Season Report - This report offers an overview of the Gardens’ Urban Food Initiatives and highlights some recent accomplishments.
+UFI Season Report - This report offers an overview of the Gardens’ Urban Food Initiatives (UFI) and highlights some recent accomplishments.